U.S. Senator Warren urges Amazon breakup, India retailers want probe after Reuters story | Business

 Wednesday's report showed that, at least in India, manipulating search results to favor Amazon's products, as well as copying other sellers' goods, were part of a formal strategy at Amazon – and that at least two senior executives had reviewed it.
 The Reuters investigation drew bipartisan criticism of Amazon from U.S. lawmakers.

 "More concerning, it contradicts what Jeff Bezos told Congress," the Colorado lawmaker said.
 "Amazon and Bezos must be held accountable."
-Amazon did not respond to a request for comment on reactions to the report.
+Asked for comment on the reactions, Amazon issued a statement similar to one is provided for the Reuters investigation.

-In response to questions for Wednesday's report, Amazon said, "We believe these claims are factually incorrect and unsubstantiated".
-The company did not elaborate.
-It added that Amazon displays "search results based on relevance to the customer's search query, irrespective of whether such products have private brands offered by sellers or not."
+"These allegations are incorrect and unsubstantiated," it said.
+"We display search results based on relevance to the customers, irrespective of whether such products are private brands offered by sellers or not."
+Amazon said it "strictly prohibits the use or sharing of non-public, seller-specific data with sellers, including with sellers of private brands," and investigates reports of its employees acting contrary to that policy.

+The company did not comment on the criticisms by U.S. lawmakers or Indian retailers.
 INDIA RETAILERS, START-UPS CONCERNED

 In sworn testimony before the subcommittee last year, Amazon founder Bezos said the company prohibits its employees from using data on individual sellers to help its private-label business.
 In 2019 another Amazon executive testified that the company does not use such data to create its private-label products or alter its search results to favor them.
 The Amazon documents reviewed by Reuters showed how the company's private-brands team in India secretly exploited internal data from its India unit to copy products sold by other companies, then offered them on its platform.